Voice Recording for Beginners

 4.2.
 Recording Device

 A very good choice, both in terms of quality and usability, is a hand-held audio recorder, for instance by Roland, Tascam or Zoom.
-They aren’t expensive, and they will serve your recording needs for a long time (I have mine for more than 8 years now, far longer than any computer or cell phone).
+They aren’t that expensive, and they will serve your recording needs for a long time (I have mine for more than 10 years now, far longer than any computer, camera or cell phone).
 Despite their built-in pair of stereo microphones, you will still want an external one.
 Most microphones that require low-voltage external power can be powered by most audio recorders, provided that they can be plugged in.
-(Note: do not confuse a proper hand-held audio recorder with a voice recorder for office use!)
+(Note: do not confuse a proper hand-held audio recorder with those voice recorders for office use!)
 USB microphones will not work.

 “Not expensive” is of course relative, so you may prefer to use a recording device that you already have — like a cell phone, or a tablet computer.
 How well they do the job depends upon the quality of their audio processing hardware (the analog-to-digital converter), of which, unfortunately, you will hardly be able to get any technical specifications.
-(I am not an Apple fan, but they have a tradition of caring about audio quality.)
-Your phone or tablet computer will have come with its own recording app, but you’ll probably need one that gives you a better control over the recording process, even if it costs a little money.
+(With an iPhone you'll probably be on the safe side, as Apple has a tradition of caring about audio quality.
+If you have a new iPhone model without a 3.5mm connector, you need Apple’s Lightning to 3.5mm adapter, the same one that also lets you connect headphones with standard 3.5mm plugs.)
+Your phone or tablet computer will have come with its own recording app, but you will need one that gives you a better control over the recording process, even if it costs a little money.

-Another option is a laptop computer, if it comes without a fan — unfortunately, few of them do, and then your recording will be troubled by the noise.
+Another option is a laptop computer, particularly if it comes without a fan — unfortunately, few of them do, and with a fan your recording will be troubled by the noise.
 Their advantage over a phone or tablet is that you can also connect USB microphones, and that you can do all the sound editing you need right on your recording device.
 Audacity, for instance, is free software with which you can do both the recording and the editing.

 Whether phone, tablet or laptop computer, forget their built-in microphones.